 Assessment is supported by use of the following strategies:

-?
-Child and teacher review of both the agreed success criteria at the end each unit, to inform focused consolidation where this is necessary
+- Child and teacher review of both the agreed success criteria at the end of each unit, to inform focused consolidation where this is necessary.

 Careers In Geography

 Climate Scientist, Ice Core Scientist, Meteorologist, Volcanologist, Risk Analyst, Park Ranger, Environmentalist, Conservationist, Teacher, Urban and Community Planner.